Jesee-Avanakshi/netflix-gpt/README.md

 - Add hardcoded values to constants file
 - Register TMDI app and created an app and got access token
 - Fetching Nowplaying movies data from TMDI Nowplaying API
+- Customhook for NowPlayingMovies
+- create Movie Slice
+- update store with movies data
+- Planning for Main container and secondary container
+- Fetch data for trailer video
+- Update store with Trailer video data
+- Embed the youtube video and make it autoplay
+- Use Tailwind to style the components
+- Build secondary Component
+- Build Movie List and Movie Card
+- TMDB image CDN URL
+- usePopular Movies hook
+- similarly toprated, upcoming hooks